MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-ita-fpi-sample.md

 1. Find the extensions configuration file for CRT:

-    - **Commerce Scale Uni:** The file is named **commerceruntime.ext.config**, and it's in the bin\\ext folder under the IIS Commerce Scale Uni site location.
+    - **Commerce Scale Uni:** The file is named **commerceruntime.ext.config**, and it's in the bin\\ext folder under the IIS Commerce Scale Unit site location.
     - **Local CRT on Modern POS:** The file is named **CommerceRuntime.MPOSOffline.Ext.config**, and it's under the local CRT client broker location.

 1. Register the CRT change in the extensions configuration file.
 Add **source="assembly" value="Contoso.Commerce.Runtime.DocumentProvider.EpsonFP90IIISample"**.
 1. Restart the Commerce Scale Unit:

-    - **Commerce Scale Uni:** Restart the Commerce Scale Uni site from IIS Manager.
+    - **Commerce Scale Uni:** Restart the Commerce Scale Unit site from IIS Manager.
     - **Client broker:** End the **dllhost.exe** process in Task Manager, and then restart Modern POS.

 #### Hardware station extension components